This post contains major spoilers for Hey Arnold! The Jungle Movie.

 I was alight with excitement the whole time I was watching Hey Arnold!
 The Jungle Movie.
 I had the widest of grins on my face as I found myself enveloped in the story every step of the way.
 The movie was co-directed by Stu Livingston, who directed the first part, and Raymie Muzquiz, who directed the second, though I personally couldn’t tell where one director stopped and the other took over.
 The story was so seamless and riveting, and I experienced a whirlwind of emotions culminating in an outpouring of sheer joy.

 One thing I appreciated is that, while we did get some fun callbacks to classic running gags (e.g. Helga punching Brainy, the herd of stray animals running in and out of the boarding house, Arnold and Helga crashing into each other, etc.), they weren’t thrown in for the sake of nostalgia.
 Every detail and story beat served a purpose, whether to capture the world or to showcase a character’s strength or weakness or to add to the plot.
 That’s important for TV but especially in movies, where sometimes additional details can weigh down the plot.
 This movie knew what it wanted to accomplish from the get-go and successfully set up each of those goals while also re-establishing the characters and their relationships with one another.
-It trusted its audience, thus removing the need for any clunky exposition and making room for moving storytelling, one of the many reasons the show itself is so beloved.
+It trusted its audience, thus removing the need for any clunky exposition and allowing for moving storytelling the show itself has always been known for and appreciated by fans.